Inflation Reduction Act (IRA) of 2022

 Lowering the Energy Costs

 Homeowners in South Carolina can benefit from the IRA through a home energy rebate program and tax credits on home energy upgrades.
 The legislation sets apart $9 billion for rebates that will make it easier for homeowners in low- and middle-income households to afford energy-efficient appliances such as heat pumps.
-In addition, low-income households can recoup 100% of an electrification project up to $14,000.

 The IRA provides specific incentives across the entire energy chain from the grid to the plug, with substantial savings opportunities for improvements made within homes.
-In addition, it aims at boosting the already-rising popularity of sustainable homes as consumers invest in smart-home technology to monitor their energy use and reduce their utility bills.

 Creating Good Paying Jobs